andyglover/FizzBuzz/README.md

 # FizzBuzz
-Using my very fresh Javascript skills to solve FizzBuzz.
+Using my very fresh Javascript skills to solve FizzBuzz, a common programming challenge.

 - This was a good refresher on pushing a project with HTML, CSS and javascript to github